cispa/WebREC/README.md

 This code is used in the paper "Web Execution Bundles: Reproducible, Accurate, and Archivable Web Measurements".

+All relevant detailed steps to run the pipeline are also described in the [AE PDF](PageGraph_Analyses_AE.pdf).

 ## Requirements
 * Python 3.x